apache/struts-site/source/getting-started/how-to-create-a-struts2-web-application.md

 ### Step 3 - Add Struts 2 Jar Files To Class Path

-Now that we know we have a working Java web application, lets add the minimal required Struts 2 framework Jar files to our web application's class path.
+Now that we know we have a working Java web application, let's add the minimal required Struts 2 framework Jar files to our web application's class path.
 In `pom.xml` add the following dependency node:

 **pom.xml dependency node**